neozuki/scry/README.md

 # Scry
 A simple implementation of futures in Zig.

 Comments, suggestions, corrections, etc. are welcome.
+(Note: The library is early in development and the design isn't finalized.
+You can always check tests to see usage and expectations.)

 ### Creating Futures
 Futures are created by passing in a type.